hashicorp/terraform-provider-azurerm/website/docs/r/monitor_metric_alert.html.markdown

 * `description` - (Optional) The description of this Metric Alert.
 * `frequency` - (Optional) The evaluation frequency of this Metric Alert, represented in ISO 8601 duration format.
 Possible values are `PT1M`, `PT5M`, `PT15M`, `PT30M` and `PT1H`.
 Defaults to `PT1M`.
 * `severity` - (Optional) The severity of this Metric Alert.
 Possible values are `0`, `1`, `2`, `3` and `4`.
 Defaults to `3`.
 * `target_resource_type` - (Optional) The resource type (e.g. `Microsoft.Compute/virtualMachines`) of the target resource.

-Required when using subscription scope, resource group scope or multiple scopes.
+-> This is Required when using a Subscription as scope, a Resource Group as scope or Multiple Scopes.

 * `target_resource_location` - (Optional) The location of the target resource.

-Required when using subscription scope, resource group scope or multiple scopes.
+-> This is Required when using a Subscription as scope, a Resource Group as scope or Multiple Scopes.

 * `window_size` - (Optional) The period of time that is used to monitor alert activity, represented in ISO 8601 duration format.
 This value must be greater than `frequency`.
 Possible values are `PT1M`, `PT5M`, `PT15M`, `PT30M`, `PT1H`, `PT6H`, `PT12H` and `P1D`.
 Defaults to `PT5M`.
 * `tags` - (Optional) A mapping of tags to assign to the resource.